tekumara/notes/ripgrep.md

 ## Usage

+`--files` prints the names of any files that would be searched, without actually performing the search.
+This is useful to determine whether a particular file is being searched or not.

 ### Ripgrep appears to ignore top-level folder

 If ripgrep isn't searching files it's probably because its obeying a `.gitignore` directive.